 - Check out our Beats Powerbeats 4 review

 - Everything we know about the Apple AirPods X headphones

 - iPhone 12 vs. iPhone 12 Pro: Everything we know so far

 Nonetheless, if what industry experts and the Twitterverse are reporting pan out, we won’t have to wait long to have the AirPods 3 dangling from our ears.

 Here’s the lowdown on the Apple AirPods 3 so far, including the AirPods 3 potential release date, price, specs, features, and more.

 Apple AirPods 3 release date

 The COVID-19 outbreak has thrown a wrench in Apple’s 2020 product lineup schedule.
-Whether the AirPods 3 is listed on this year’s releases remains unknown, though recent reports suggest it will hit store shelves either in late 2020 or 2021.
+Whether the AirPods 3 is listed among this year’s releases remains unknown, though the most recent reports suggest many potential release dates, ranging from late 2020 to late 2021.